mplatten/mediumish-pagebundles-gohugo-theme/README.md

 Now try to print this page so you can see the print style in action.

-By the way: launch hugo with `hugo --gc --minify` for automatic clean up an smaller files.
+By the way: launch hugo with `hugo --gc --minify` for automatic clean up and smaller files.
 ```

 `publishdate`: is displayed at the top of the single-view\